aji-prod/tomato/README.md

 > `tomato sweep`

-Note that every packages will be rebuilt, non building packages will be marked as waiting for an update, but will no more be available from the [tomato] repository.
+Note that every packages will be rebuilt, packages that can no longer be built will be marked as waiting for an update, and will no more be available from the [tomato] repository until fixed.

 ### List tomato repository packages